 - Large scale landscape comprising alternating dry valley and ridge topography.
 Dry valleys have cut down into landscape, exposing the chalk, whilst elevated ridges are overlain with clay with flints. - Rolling and undulating topography, with steep slopes contrasting with flatter valley ridges.
-A smooth and sweeping landform. - Mixed agricultural land use, comprising rough grazing, paddock, pasture and arable farmland.
-Hedgerows and wooden fencing define boundaries. - Blocks of woodland are dispersed, particularly along the upper slopes of valleys and along ridgelines. - Relatively low density of settlement linearly dispersed along roads, and often spread along ridges.
+A smooth and sweeping landform. - Agricultural land use dominates, with a mix of rough grazing, paddock, pasture and arable farmland.
+Hedgerows and wooden fencing defines boundaries. - Blocks of woodland are dispersed, particularly along the upper slopes of valleys and along ridgelines. - Relatively low density of settlement linearly dispersed along roads, and often spread along ridges.
 Comprising small villages and individual farmsteads, often with a strong historic character. - Crossed by a comprehensive network of footpaths.
 Roads are generally rural and quiet, with little traffic and follow linearly along the valley and ridge landform. - Extensive views up and down valleys and from the higher aspect of the ridges, contrasting with areas of woodland, with an intimate and secluded character. - The repetitive undulations of the topography and extensive farmland land cover, contributes to a uniform and simple landscape pattern.